revisohq/new-team-training/week-3/1-tdd-intro/README.md

 #### CONs

 - It's the most expensive type of test, also in terms of time (the database backups are time consuming)
-- Hard to mantain, expecially in case of database migrations
+- Hard to maintain, especially in case of database migrations

 # Test-driven development